The Watchful Citizen

 LB 482 (J. Cavanaugh): Prohibits the use of public resources for contributions to candidates or committees or for memberships in certain private organizations.
 Referred to the Government, Military, and Veterans Affairs Committee.
 Hearing held Feb.
 10.

 LB 483 (J. Cavanaugh): Provides for a climate change study and action plan.
 Referred to the Natural Resources Committee.
 Hearing held Feb.
 11.

 LB 506 (J. Cavanaugh): Requires distribution utilities to provide net-metering to customers with solar panels that will measure the amount of energy put back into the grid against energy used and reduce billing proportionately.
 Referred to the Natural Resources Committee.
 Hearing held Feb.
 10.

 LB 543 (Brandt): Requires agricultural equipment manufacturers to provide information, equipment, or tools for the repair of products sold to farmers themselves or to equipment repair businesses.
 Referred to the Judiciary Committee.
 Hearing held Feb.
 25. AM 284 filed.

 LB 672 (Murman): Exempts certain agricultural equipment from sales and use tax.
 Referred to the Revenue Committee.
 Hearing held Feb.
 24.

 LB 507 (Bostelman): This bill’s content is very brief, and the new section may be quoted in full: “The use of treated seed corn in the production of agricultural ethyl alcohol shall be prohibited if such use results in the generation of a byproduct that is deemed unsafe for livestock consumption or land application.”
 Hearing held on Feb.
-3. Placed on General File with a priority designation from the Natural Resources Committee with AM 256, AM 323, AM 365, AM 567, AM 859 added.
+3. AM 256, AM 323, AM 365, AM 567, AM 859 added.
 The bill passed Final Reading 48-0.